jdeath/CheckRoyalCaribbeanPrice/README.md

 ~~If anyone can figure out how to get the AccountID programmatically, please do a PR.
 I cannot figure that out.~~ Thanks to anonymous for the fix!

+Github version will tell you the remaining balance on your booked cruises.
+Let me know in an issue if this is less than your Travel Agent says you owe.
+My cruise shows about 10% lower than the orrginal total fare (eg. add your paid deposit back in).
+I wonder if this is the TA profit?

 Thanks to help from @cyntil8 , supports Celebrity Cruises too.
 Not fully tested yet.

 There is a free website that does price checks for beverage packages/excursions and does not log into your account.
 You have to add your packages manually and it will not find special deals exclusive to your account: https://royalpricetracker.com/ .
 Consider using that for a simpler solution.